Henauxg/bevy_quinnet/README.md

 ## Features

-Quinnet has basic features, I made it mostly to satisfy my own needs for my own game projects.
+Quinnet can be used as a transport layer.
 It currently features:

 - A Client plugin which can:
     - Connect/disconnect to/from one or more server